TLCFEM/ezp/README.md

         B.resize(N * NRHS, 1.);

-        // helper functor to convert 2D indices to 1D indices const auto IDX = par_dgesv<int>::indexer{N};
+        // helper functor to convert 2D indices to 1D indices
+        // it's likely the matrices are provided by some other subsystem const auto IDX = par_dgesv<int>::indexer{N};

         for(auto I = 0; I < N; ++I) A[IDX(I, I)] = static_cast<double>(I);